 A narrative retelling of All’s Well that Ends Well from Tales from Shakespeare by Charles and Mary Lamb is linked here at the Eldritch Press Site.

-Here is the Royal Shakespeare Company’s page on All’s Well that Ends Well, containing a brief synopsis of the play and the production history with the company.
+Here is the Royal Shakespeare Company’s page on past productions of All’s Well that Ends Well, containing a brief synopsis of the play and the production history with the company.